-Did you know oral cancer is the sixth most common type of cancer?
-According to the Academy of General Dentistry, almost 53,000 individuals in the U.S. are expected to receive an oral cancer diagnosis this year.
+According to the Academy of General Dentistry, almost 53,000 individuals in the U.S. are expected to receive an oral cancer diagnosis this year, making it the sixth most common type of cancer.
 And, every hour of every day, one individual dies from oral cancer.

-Routine checkups with a dentist in Lincoln, NE, will help more than your smile only.
+Routine checkups with our dentist in Lincoln, NE, will help more than your smile only.
 They’re an essential aid in checking for signs of oral cancer.

-The American Dental Association recommends you have a dental checkup twice a year to have your teeth professionally cleaned and look for potential signs of gum issues and tooth decay.
-But, a lot of dentists, including ours at Korte Family Dentistry, use regular dental exams to look for signs of oral cancer.
+The American Dental Association recommends you have a dental checkup twice a year to have your teeth professionally cleaned and your mouth screened for potential signs of gum issues and tooth decay.
+A lot of dentists, including ours at Korte Family Dentistry, use regular dental exams to look for signs of oral cancer.

 Knowing your risk factors is the most important first thing to do.
 For instance, men have twice the chance of developing oral cancer as they age.

 Common risk factors that could increase your risk are: